Anti-terrorism legislation: El Salvador

 The government first attempted to use the law against illegal street vendors who violently resisted removal by the police.
 These charges did not result in convictions.

 In July 2007, the Salvadoran government charged fourteen people with acts of terrorism for their participation and/or association with a demonstration against privatization of the nation's water system.
 Charges were dismissed against one of those arrested.
 The remainder, known as the Suchitito 13, were released, but continued to face charges under the Special Law Against Terrorist Acts.
 The charges were reduced to "disorderly conduct" in early February 2008 and then completely dropped later in the month.

 Israel

-Israel has suffered Arab terrorism from the day of its creation.
 Many years Israel has relied on mandatory regulations as a legal basis for fighting terrorism and for convicting terrorists both in civilian and military courts.
-In 2016, after a long and thorough work by the Minister of Justice Ayelet Shaked, the Israeli Knesset passed a comprehensive law against terrorism, forbidding any kind of terrorism and support of terrorism, and setting severe punishments for terrorists.
+In 2016, after a long and thorough work by the Minister of Justice Ayelet Shaked, the Knesset passed a comprehensive law against terrorism, forbidding any kind of terrorism and support of terrorism, and setting severe punishments for terrorists.
 The law also regulates legal efforts against terrorism.